 Choosing the correct kennel is crucial for your dachshund.
 They will try to get out, so you need to learn how to safely keep them in.
-It needs to be a comfortable size for the dachshund, imagine its size as an adult, not just as a puppy.
+It needs to be a comfortable size for the dachshund.
 A larger kennel that will stay at home and a small travel crate for trips to the vet or vacation is a good idea.

 Pick up some puppy pads.
 You don’t need to go all out right away and get the 100 pack, just get a regular package and start their house training with those for starters.

 Get a gentle, real ingredient, puppy shampoo.
-Something hypoallergenic and tearless is best.
-Oatmeal based puppy shampoos rank higher as far as gentle on puppy, but still effective at cleaning up the dirty pup.
+Something hypoallergenic and tear less is best.

 Avoid using people shampoo.
 I know it may seem tempting and just more convenient, but our people shampoo is formulated for our skin and hair, not a dog’s.
 It will dry out your dachshund’s shiny coat and cause more itchy skin conditions.

-When you pick up your new puppy from the breeder’s house, make sure you have a few things in the car with you for the ride back home.
+When you pick up your new puppy, make sure you have a few things in the car for the ride back home.
 Understand that this pup has never been on a car ride, and it may make him very nervous or car sick.

-Be prepared with some old towels, plastic bags, and paper towels just in case.
-If it is a super long drive from the breeder back to your home, make sure you have your pups water and food for those potty break pit stops you take on your way back home.
+Be prepared with some old towels, plastic bags, and wipes just in case.
+If it is a super long drive back to your home, make sure you have your pup’s water and food for those potty break pit stops you take on your way home.

-It is normal for your new dachshund puppy to naps a couple times per day.
+Naps: It is normal for your new dachshund puppy to nap a few times throughout the day.
 He is getting used to his new owners, new surroundings, and new rules of the roost.
 Give him time, just like a new baby, he is growing and needs to rest.

-At night, it is up to you if you would like to crate your dog or have their bed in your bedroom.
-Like a new baby, it is ok to have the puppy in your bedroom or at least close by so that you can hear them cry when they need to go outside.
+At night time, it is up to you if you would like to crate your dog or have their bed in your bedroom.
+It is OK to have the puppy in your bedroom or at least close by so that you can hear them cry when they need to go potty outside.

-Puppies can’t hold it very long at all when they are so young, so be prepared to get up 2-3 times per night for the first couple of weeks until they are able to hold it longer as they grow.
+Puppies can’t hold their bladder very long, so be prepared to get up one to two times per night for the first couple of weeks.